Ormael13/CoCX/classes/classes/Scenes/Readme.md

 Due to legacy reasons, if a NPC is combatable, its Monster subclass should be named after him (`Npcname`), and its BaseContent subclass should be named `Npcname+"Scene"`.
-However, if a non-combatable NPC (with BaseContent subclass named `npcname`) becomes combatable in future releases, its Monster subclass should be created and named `Npcname+"Monster"` or `Npcname+"Combat"`.
+However, if a non-combatable NPC (with BaseContent subclass named `npcname`) becomes combatable in future releases, either its Monster subclass should be named `Npcname+"Combat"`, or the original `Npcname` should be renamed to `NpcnameScene` and its Monster subclass should be named `Npcname`.
+Messy.

-In distant future we may rename all monster subclasses to `Monstername+"Monster"` and their scene classes to simple `Monstername`.

 ## Class members